Namass/Branch-Integration-Guides/ios_quickstart.md

 *Features*: This is a String.
 This is the feature of the customer’s product that the link might be associated with.
 For example, if the custom had built a referral program in their app, they might have tagged all links with the String ‘referral’.

-*Referrals*: This is a String.
+*Channel*: This is a String.
 We recommend using channel to tag the route that your link reaches users.
 For example, tag links with ‘Facebook’ or ‘LinkedIn’ to help track clicks and installs through those paths separately.

 An example illustrates another _getShortURL.._ call with Channel and Feature specified.